ROCK3879/publishly_frontend/README.md

 Verify that the content of the page matches the link description.
 Expected Result: Navigation links work correctly and redirect to the appropriate pages.

-# Deployment Instructions for Restaurant No1
+# Deployment Instructions for Publishly web site

 ## Via Visual Studio